blazium-engine/blazium-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 The last option is to do it from your favorite 3D app.
 This approach is generally **not recommended**, but it's explained so that you know it exists.
-The main advantage is that, on complex objects that you may want to re-import a lot, the texture generation process can be quite costly within Godot, so having it unwrapped before import can be faster.
+The main advantage is that, on complex objects that you may want to re-import a lot, the texture generation process can be quite costly within Blazium, so having it unwrapped before import can be faster.

 Simply do an unwrap on the second UV2 layer.